 • Potentially more tricky to fit than a more standard caravan wheel lock, fairly pricey, not Sold Secure rated

-Note that one of your caravan’s wheel bolts will need to be replaced with the supplied receiver bolt, which is a 12mm bolt (19mm socket size) with 1.5mm thread pitch, and 60 degree conical seating.
+One thing we will point out is that one of your caravan’s wheel bolts will need to be replaced with the supplied receiver bolt, which is a 12mm bolt (19mm socket size) with 1.5mm thread pitch, and 60 degree conical seating.

-Milenco Ace Wheel Clamp
+Milenco Wraith Wheel Clamp

-Milenco Ace Wheel Clamp
+Milenco Wraith Wheel Clamp

 Reasons to buy